Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/COMPLETE_RESULTS_COLLATED.md

 # Complete Collated Results - ALL NUMBERS for Paper

+> Reporting policy: We will not report Native OVERLAP as a separate scorer in the paper.
+It is retained solely as a validation check (parity with NEDC OVERLAP).
+In the final integration pass, remove Native OVERLAP rows from tables/figures; keep a one-line Methods/Appendix note about parity.

 ## Executive Summary
 All numbers needed for publication, organized by operating point and scoring method.